ACADEMICS

 Q: What documentation will I need to apply to City High?

-A: You will need: Application (either online or paper version) and copies of the following:
+A: You will need: Application and copies of the following:

 Q: Do I need to have a specific letter grade to apply to City High?